codeuriii/DiscordUserAPI/README-US.md

 # DiscordUserAPI

 DiscordUserApi si a program that allow you to send Discord message automatically without using a Discord bot account, but you’r own Discord account.
-If you havé a y idea’s or suggestion oreven probleme, you can always check the [issues](https://github.com/codeuriii/DiscordUserAPI/issues) pages.
+If you have a y idea’s or suggestion oreven probleme, you can always check the [issues](https://github.com/codeuriii/DiscordUserAPI/issues) pages.

 ---
 # Selenium version: